dcswalle/lsws-wp/README.md

 ```

 ## Support & Feedback
-If you still have a question after using LiteSpeed Docker, you have a few options.
+If you still have a question after using OpenLiteSpeed Docker, you have a few options.
-* Join [the GoLiteSpeed Slack community](https://litespeedtech.com/slack/) for real-time discussion
+* Join [the GoLiteSpeed Slack community](https://litespeedtech.com/slack) for real-time discussion
-* Post to [the LiteSpeed Forums](https://www.litespeedtech.com/support/forum/) for community support
+* Post to [the OpenLiteSpeed Forums](https://forum.openlitespeed.org/) for community support
-* Reporting any issue on [Github lsws-docker-env](https://github.com/litespeedtech/lsws-docker-env/issues) project
+* Reporting any issue on [Github ols-docker-env](https://github.com/litespeedtech/ols-docker-env/issues) project

 **Pull requests are always welcome**